What Is Metacognition And Why Does It Matter For Education?

 3. A learner reflects on the strategies they used to help them successfully solve a maths problem.

-Learners can then use this metacognitive knowledge to inform their future work.
+Learners can then use this metacognitive knowledge to inform their future learning and adapt to new tasks and contexts.

 What are the benefits of metacognition in student learning?

-Learners with metacognitive skills are able to identify their own cognitive strengths and weaknesses, and to direct their thinking and learning towards areas that require attention.
-In essence, metacognitive thinking processes empower learners to take control of their own learning and become more effective learners.
+Learners with metacognitive skills are able to identify their own cognitive abilities and weaknesses, and to direct their thinking and learning towards areas that require attention.
+In essence, metacognitive thinking processes empower learners to take control of their own learning experiences and become more effective learners.

 Benefits of metacognition include: